derrabauke/lecture-devops-app/concept.md

 ## Questions and Improvments:
 - The (static files of the) react app is going to get served directly via the reverse proxy.
 Or is it better to spin up another nginx instance for that?
 - Is is legit to use cloud provider specific kubernertes utilities? (like Linode Kubernetes Engine)
+- What exactly does this requirement mean?
+> when deploying a new version, the app must continue to be reachable; this depends on the deployment strategy that has been chosen

+- service resource (nxing ingress), keine Trennung von Front-End und Backend nötig
+- db persistence is not necessary for the project
+- minikube mit virtual box